 Walmart Support is atypical.

 Read: it’s still maturing.
-Whether you’re an applicant or an approved seller, Walmart Seller Support is notoriously difficult to get a hold of.
-What’s worse is that applicant tickets currently get funneled into the same system as normal customer tickets, which require a login to view.
-So, if you’re still waiting for approval and haven’t received access to Seller Center yet, you won’t be able to access your ticket.
+Whether you’re an applicant or an approved seller, Walmart Seller Support has been said to be difficult to get a hold of.
+Applicant tickets also get funneled into the same system as normal customer tickets, which require a login to view.
+So, if you’re still waiting for approval and haven’t received access to Seller Center yet, you may not be able to access your ticket.

 As a new, bright-eyed player in Walmart’s rugged online domain, Shopify can’t easily step in during Walmart’s absence, either.
 Early adopters of the integration also report that outages and technical difficulties abound, ranging from failed imports to locked-out accounts.